dataArtisans/flink-training-web/setup/howto-exercises.md

 Assuming you have an IDE with the flink-training-exercises project imported, you can run (or debug) a simple streaming job as follows:

-- Open the `com.dataartisans.flinktraining.examples.datastream_java.basics.RideCount` class in your IDE
+- Open the `com.ververica.flinktraining.examples.datastream_java.basics.RideCount` class in your IDE
 - Run (or debug) the `main()` method of the `RideCountExample` class using your IDE.

 ### 4. Exercises, Tests, and Solutions